Victoria Park Nature Reserve: Features and location

 Rainforest understorey at Victoria Park Nature Reserve, with a juvenile black bean and an illuminated eye of the red-legged pademelon from the camera's flash (bottom right).

 The reserve is one of a few small nature reserves including the Andrew Johnston Big Scrub, Hayters Hill, Davis Scrub, Boatharbour and Wilsons Peak flora and nature reserves that conserve rainforests typical of the once extensive Big Scrub.
 The Big Scrub comprised 75000 ha of lowland subtropical rainforest which was largely cleared for agriculture in the late 19th century.

 Victoria Park is a popular area for picnics and barbecues.
 There is wheelchair access, a wooden boardwalk, pit toilets, tables, gas barbecues and information boards.

 In this small area, a large diversity of flora exists.
 82 tree species are included amongst the 152 plant species.
 Many types of vines, smaller plants and fungi grow here.
 Most of the animals are nocturnal, though red-legged pademelons are sometimes seen on the edges of the grassy area.
 Rainforest pigeons such as the wompoo fruit dove are often heard, but rarely seen.
 Land mullets may be heard crawling on the rainforest floor.

 Significant rainforest tree species include Moreton Bay fig, strangler fig, long jack, black bean, white booyong, red bean and bumpy ash.
-Other notable species include White Bean, macadamia, yellow kamala and the rare Baloghia marmorata.
+Other notable species include while bean, macadamia, yellow kamala and the rare Baloghia marmorata.

-A tourist attraction in the early 20th century was a giant Moreton Bay fig, around 60 m tall.
-Allegedly sighted by Captain Cook from HMS Endeavour in 1770.
+A tourist attraction in the early 20th century was a giant Moreton Bay fig, around 60 m tall, that was allegedly sighted by Captain Cook from in 1770.
 The tree was damaged by a storm in 1970 and died soon afterwards.

 Re-vegetation of the previously cleared farmland is under progress.
 However, the removal of original jungle vegetation has caused a lack of soil nutrients.
 Despite this, wildlife corridors are slowly being created to link other nearby rainforest remnants.